dmbarbour/wikilon/docs/ApplicationModel.md

         type PR s = s → 1 + (s * PR s)                  P+Retry
         type PRC s = List of (s → 1 + (s * PRC s))      PR+Concurrency

 By introducing retry, a process can explicitly await state changes without a busy-wait loop.
 By modeling concurrent operations via collections of processes, we support non-determinism (scheduling within list is unspecified), and we can model process life cycles (spawning processes, termination via empty list).

 Some other weaknesses can be addressed by focusing on the state model `s`.
 If our state model is logically monotonic in nature, we can reason more readily about behavior in the face of non-determinism.
 Use of accelerated state models, such as KPNs, could support distributed and parallel computing.
 State invariants could be protected by modeling `s` as an abstract data type with a constrained API.

 The main weakness is that there is no built-in coordination between processes.
 Each process obtains exclusive control of the state, and any coordination must be represented within the model itself.
 Also, there's no effective means to make this system observably deterministic.

+Note: For live programming, we might additionally wish to stabilize the `P` value, i.e. such that `P s = s → s` and `PR s = s → 1 + s`.
+A stable process value simplifies external modification of the step function, between steps.
+In this case, we cannot fork concurrently.

 ## Behavioral Programming